yun2/pbartifact/README.md

 We think this is a systematic error of PacBio.

+## percentage of x-type artifacts

+The percentage of x-type artifacts out of subreads was about 0.3%.

 ## Discussion

 De novo assembly may be simpler if x-type artifact is removed.